Insheeption: Plot

 After Wendy expresses concern that Stan suffers from compulsive hoarding, he agrees to have it checked.
-A hoarding specialist named Dr. Chinstrap, as well as the rest of the student body, help Stan go through his locker, which is stuffed with a number of disgusting items, including a maggot-infested sandwich and broken toothbrush which Stan, who soon loses his composure, refuses to give up, shocking Kyle, Kenny, Cartman, Wendy and the rest of the school.
+A hoarding specialist named Dr. Chinstrap, as well as the rest of the student body, help Stan go through his locker, which is stuffed with some disgusting items, including a maggot-infested sandwich and broken toothbrush which Stan, who soon loses his composure, refuses to give up, shocking Kyle, Kenny, Cartman, Wendy and the rest of the school.
 They send him to Mr. Mackey, who does not know what hoarding is; Stan discovers that Mackey is a hoarder himself.

-Stan and Mackey, along with a sheep herder named Mr. Yelman (repeatedly misidentified as a sheep "hoarder"), are hooked up to a machine which Chinstrap and his assistant Dr. Pinkerton explains that they will help them figure out why they are hoarders by drifting them to their subconscious.
-Moments later in Mackey's subconscious he is being bullied by a boy named Billy Thompson, who threatens to attack Mackey at a field trip the next day.
+Stan and Mackey, along with a sheep herder named Mr. Yeoman (repeatedly misidentified as a sheep "hoarder"), are hooked up to a machine which Chinstrap and his assistant Dr. Pinkerton explain that they will help them figure out why they are hoarders by drifting them to their subconscious.
+Moments later in Mackey's subconscious, he is being bullied by a boy named Billy Thompson, who threatens to attack Mackey on a field trip the next day.
 Mackey then runs into Stan and the sheep hoarder who, as the scientists explain in reality, are there because of the power of Mackey's dream.
 Within the dream, Stan goes home with Mackey and tries to talk him out of the dream, but Mackey instead plays with his Lite-Brite and other 70s-era toys and watches ZOOM.
 Randy insists he has to rescue his son from the dream despite Chinstrap's warning that he will be stuck there forever.

-The dream moves on to the next morning where Stan, Mackey, the sheep hoarder, and the kids board a bus for the field trip.
+The dream moves on to the next morning when Stan, Mackey, the sheep hoarder, and the kids board a bus for the field trip.
 Stan suddenly sees Randy, who is for some reason a butterfly.
 Stan asks if he has come to help but Randy reveals that, while that was his intention, he is more concerned with getting "butterfly poon".
 Pinkerton claims that they have called in another group of "experts" in the form of the main characters from Inception (one of them shapeshifting into NFL quarterback Matt Hasselbeck) to go into the dream to create a "dream within a dream" and rescue them, with Chinstrap providing boombox sounds recreating Inceptions music theme during the explanation.
 The second group, the cast from Inception, comes in shooting at people before going into the dream, where they proceed to shoot even more people in the woods as the group arrives.
-Stan, the sheep hoarder and Mackey are introduced to Woodsy Owl, an owl with the tagline "give a hoot, don't pollute" before being put in with Billy and his two friends.
+Stan, the sheep hoarder, and Mackey are introduced to Woodsy Owl, an owl with the tagline "give a hoot, don't pollute" before being put in with Billy and his two friends.